iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 30

-- Now, flip that iPad LCD like you're turning the pages of a favorite book!
-Lift it near the camera and swing it over to the home button end of the rear case.
+- Flip the iPad LCD over like turning a page in a book, lifting near the camera and folding it back over the home button end of the rear case.

 Tools Used